multiversx/mx-exchange-sc/dex/router/README.md

     );
 ```

 In order to simplify the issuing of LP tokens and their management, the Router smart contract is the owner and manager of the LP tokens.
-The way it works is that the router issues them and then it set the roles of mint and burn to the pair contracts.
+The way it works is that the router issues the tokens and then it sets the roles of mint and burn to the pair contracts.

 ## Testing

 There are four test suites around this contract:

 - __mandos__ tests are located in the _dex/mandos_ directory.
 The tests can be ran using __mandos-test__
 - __rust__ tests are written using __rust_testing_framework__.
 The tests can be ran as any other rust test using __cargo-test__.
-This test suite is to be preffered and will be extended and maintained over the mandos tests because the testing framework offers programatic testing.
+This test suite is to be preferred and will be extended and maintained over the mandos tests because the testing framework offers programmatic testing.
 - __legolas__ tests are python scripts that use actual live transactions on testing setups

 ## Interaction

 The interaction scripts are located in the _dex/interaction_ directory.
-The scipts are written in python and erdpy is required in order to be used.
+They are written in python and erdpy is required in order to be used.
 Interaction scripts are scripts that ease the interaction with the deployed contract by wrapping erdpy sdk functionality in bash scripts.
-Make sure to update the PEM path and the PROXY and CHAINID values in order to correctly use the scripts.
+Make sure to update the PEM path and the PROXY and CHAINID values in order to correctly use them.

 ## Deployment

-The deployment of this contract is done using erdpy, using interaction scripts, or any other tool, in a standalone manner or by previuously deploying the template pair smart contract.
+The deployment of this contract is done using erdpy, interaction scripts, or any other tool, in a standalone manner or by previously deploying the template pair smart contract.